 Toasted carob powder, yogurt, and grated sweet potato add complex flavor and chewy texture to this Croatian take on focaccia from home cook Tatjana Ciciliani.
+This recipe first appeared in our April 2014 issue with Brendan Francis Newnam’s story Splendor of the Isles.

 - 2 cups all-purpose flour